 - Areas of Difficulty

 Reading Rockets offers strategies, lessons, and activities designed to help young children learn to read.
-Its resources assist parents, teachers, and other educators in working with struggling readers who require additional help in reading and comprehension skills development.
-Our sister website, Colorín Colorado, although designed for Spanish-speaking parents and educators of English language learners, also has excellent information for anyone interested in early reading instruction.
+Its resources assist parents, teachers, and other educators in working with struggling readers who need some additional help developing these reading and comprehension skills.
+Our sister site, Colorín Colorado, which is designed for Spanish-speaking parents and educators of English language learners, also has excellent information for anyone interested in early reading instruction.
+You can also try TeachingLD, a site for Special Education teachers.

 There are several organizations with world-wide membership that may be able to assist you.

-LDW is an international organization dedicated to improving the lives of individuals with learning disabilities.
-They strive to increase awareness and understanding through multi-lingual media productions and publications that serve populations across cultures and nations.
+Learning Disabilities Worldwide: LDW is an international organization dedicated to improving the lives of individuals with learning disabilities.
+They strive to increase awareness and understanding through multilingual media productions and publications that serve populations across cultures and nations.
 Their educational enrichment programs are designed to serve individuals with LD, their families, and the professionals in their lives.
-They publish the largest peer reviewed journal, Learning Disabilities: A Contemporary Journal, and present the annual World Congress on Learning Disabilities.
+They publish the largest peer reviewed journal, Learning Disabilities: A Contemporary Journal, among others, and present the annual World Congress on Learning Disabilities.
+Select your home country with the site’s Find Your Country tool to view articles in your language.

 Any reading struggles that your child is experiencing may help explain why she chooses not to read.
 From a child’s perspective, it is less painful to give up than it is to try and fail.
 These articles may help you and your child work through some of these issues of motivation: